UniversalScientificTechnologies/UST_docs/THUNDERMILL/THUNDERMILL01.md

 ## Technical Specifications

-Some technical parameters like resolution and measurement range could be customised for the specific application required by the customer.
+Some technical parameters, like resolution and measurement range, could be customized for the specific application required by the customer.

 | Parameter             |Specification        |
 | ------------------------------ | --------------------------------------------------- |